istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 4. _params_

-These parameters allow you to make limited changes to the injected sidecar proxy.
+These parameters allow you to make limited changes to the injected sidecar.
 Changing these values will not affect already deployed workloads.

-## Overriding automatic injection
+### Overriding automatic injection

 Individual workloads can override the global policy using the `sidecar.istio.io/inject` annotation.
 The global policy applies if the annotation is omitted.

-If the value of the annotation is `true`, sidecar proxy will be injected regardless of the global policy.
+If the value of the annotation is `true`, sidecar will be injected regardless of the global policy.

-If the value of the annotation is `false`, sidecar proxy will _not_ be injected regardless of the global policy.
+If the value of the annotation is `false`, sidecar will _not_ be injected regardless of the global policy.

 The following truth table shows the combinations of global policy and